In Japan, there are 3 major groups of mental health care providers

 Clinical psychologists can perform psychological tests, but cannot prescribe medication.

 Their counseling service is not covered by Japanese Health Insurance.
-The costs vary, generally 5,000 yen to 10,000 yen/50 min.
+The costs vary, generally 5,000 yen to 10,000 yen or more/50 min.

-JHI can assist you find a psychologist that matches your needs and it is free of charge.
+JHI can assist you find a psychologist that matches your needs.

 Psychosomatic medicine doctors are generally working in specialized clinics.
 They mainly treat physical problems caused by psychological stress, such as IBS (irritable bowel syndrome).
 Psychosomatic medicine specialists do not treat mental-oriented disorders like depression or schizophrenia.